nagasudhirpulla/wrldc_scada_files_db_ingestion/README.md

 net use s: \\hostip\scada\Reports /user:hostusername hostpassworrd /persistent:Yes
 ```

+While running a task that uses a mapped drive, make sure that task scheduler option should be 'Run only when user is logged on'

 Using a persistent network drive is not advisable - https://stackoverflow.com/questions/24428597/task-scheduler-access-non-local-drives-while-running-task-not-logged-in

 Hence on system log on, run a task as shown below